 7. Don’t Waste Time or Money on Applications Unless You Have a Good Chance of Getting the Apartment.

 Read the application before you fill it out.
 Application fees should be used by the landlord to do things like pay for rental history and credit checks on you.
 Always ask for a receipt for the application fee.
 The landlord has to give you one.
 If the receipt is part of the application form, make sure you get a copy of the application.

-Before a landlord can take an application or screening fee, he must give you in writing a list of criteria (standards) he uses to decide who to accept as a tenant.
+Before a landlord can take an application or screening fee, they must give you in writing a list of criteria (standards) they use to decide who to accept as a tenant.
 Keep this list.
-It is important because the landlord does not have to return your application fee if he decides not to rent to you because of any of the things on the list.
+It is important because the landlord does not have to return your application fee if they decide not to rent to you because of any of the things on the list.

-He also has to give you the name, telephone number, and address of the tenant screening service he will use to get information about you.
+They also have to give you the name, telephone number, and address of the tenant screening service they use to get information about you.

-If he decides not to rent to you, the landlord has to tell you why within 14 days of turning down your application.
+If they decide not to rent to you, the landlord has to tell you why within 14 days of turning down your application.
 For more information about what to do if you get turned downed, see #10 below, “If You are Turned Down, Find out Why.”

-If there is something in the list of criteria that might make a landlord turn you down, tell the landlord about it before you apply.
+If there is something in the list of criteria that might make a landlord turn you down, tell them about it before you apply.
 It could be an eviction, criminal history, bad credit, or bad relationship with a prior landlord.
-A good landlord will tell you up front that he will not rent to you because of it.
+A good landlord will tell you up front that they won’t rent to you because of it.

 Some landlords ask for a deposit to “hold” an apartment before you sign the lease.
 This is called a "prelease deposit".
 A landlord can’t take a prelease deposit unless there is an agreement in writing with you about what happens with this money if you do not get to rent the apartment or house.

 This agreement is something different from the lease and the landlord must give you this paper BEFORE you pay the prelease deposit.